Skip to contents

 max_distance

-Maximum distance to search for neighbors (in same units as coordinates and resolution)
+Maximum distance to search for neighbors (in same units as coordinates)

 distance_breaks